-What To Know About Dave Bush, Red Sox’s Reported New Pitching Coach
+NESN

 He made 211 big league appearances, with modest success.

 His name might ring a bell because he was around for a while, even appearing in 125 games with the Toronto Blue Jays.
-His careers spanned nine years, 211 games and three teams (the Blue Jays, Milwaukee Brewers and Texas Rangers), and he had mixed success.
+His career spanned nine years, 211 games and three teams (the Blue Jays, Milwaukee Brewers and Texas Rangers), and he had mixed results.
 He was most often used as a starter, and over his career compiled a 56-69 record with a 4.73 ERA.
 His most successful season came in 2006, when he went 12-11 with a 4.41 ERA for the Brewers.

-He had two stints in Toronto, which book-ended his career, with his last big league outing coming against the Red Sox in a 13-0 loss for the Jays on April 7, 2013.
+He had two stints in Toronto, which book-ended his career.
+His last big league outing came against the Red Sox in a 13-0 loss for the Jays on April 7, 2013.

-He reportedly beat out four other candidates
+He reportedly beat out four other candidates.

-According to the Globe, Bush was one of five candidates that interviewed for the job.
+According to The Boston Globe, Bush was one of five candidates that interviewed for the job.
 The only other name of the four who did not get the position that has been reported is former Reds manager Bryan Price.
-However, Bush is more from the analytics generation than Price is, and given the Red Sox’s appreciation for that approach to the game (just look at how they’ve utilized Brian Bannister), Bush fits more in the direction the Red Sox are going.
+However, Bush is more from the analytics generation than Price is.
+And given the Red Sox’s appreciation for that approach to the game (just look at how they’ve utilized Brian Bannister), Bush fits more in the direction Boston is going.

 He got his start as a coach at a private school in Maine.